nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `list`

-Example of usage: User enters `list` to list all builds stored in the list of builds.
+Example of usage: Enter `list` to list all builds stored in the list of builds.

 Expected outcome: The program will display all builds stored in the list of builds.
 ```